 Clay is rough on tools, especially trimming and sgraffito tools.
 Fortunately, some of the most used tools in the box are quick and easy to assemble right in your own studio.

-In this quick tip, an excerpt from the Ceramics Monthly archives, Nancy Gallagher explains how you can make your own sgraffito tools with cheap and easy-to-find materials! – Jennifer Poellot Harnetty, editor.
+In this quick tip, an excerpt from the Ceramics Monthly archive, Nancy Gallagher explains how you can make your own sgraffito tools with cheap and easy-to-find materials! – Jennifer Poellot Harnetty, editor.

 Like many ceramic artists, I enjoy trying new tools.
 I do, however, get weary of buying replacements.
 Not long ago, a classmate asked me to pick up some clay carving tools for her while I was at the store, as hers had become dull.
 As I was not familiar with the type of tool, I took one with me as an example.
 “Hmm,” I thought, as I rolled it over in my hand, “not much to it but a blunt stick and a bit of wire.”
 After finding them at my local clay store, and seeing the price, I set out to make my own.
 Start by gathering dowels, pencils, or brushes that can be used for tool handles and taper the ends with a pencil sharpener just a bit so the edges don’t cut into your clay surface while you’re working.
 Drill a 1⁄16th-inch hole into the tapered end.

 Smaller Sgraffito Tools

 Both utility staples as well as office staples make excellent carving loops.
 A straightened utility staple makes a great traditional needle-type stylus for sgraffito, which creates nicely tapered lines when the chiseled edge is held at an angle.
 An office staple is easy to bend into a small clay loop tool.
 Using a pair of needle-nose pliers, bend the staples to shapes that will work best for your sgraffito work.

 Put a small dab of Gorilla Glue in each drilled hole, then insert the wire shape into the hole.
 Note that Gorilla Glue expands while it dries.
 Dry the tool in an upright position for 12 hours.
 I use a small block of clay to support my sgraffito tools while they dry.

 Larger Sgraffito Tools